alexwlchan/alexwlchan.net/src/_til/2025/2025-09-22-mcp-in-archivematica.md

 layout: til
 title: |
     The "MCP" in Archivematica stands for "Master Control Program"
+summary: It's nothing to do with generative AI.
 date: 2025-09-22 09:28:04 +0100
 tags:
   - digital preservation